Le Havre: Demographics

 With the economic changes that have affected the city, the Professions and Socio-professional categories (PCS) have changed dramatically since the 1980s: between 1982 and 1999, the number of workers has declined by about a third (−10,593), their share of the active labour force was 16% in 1982 and 12.5% in 1999.
 The population of workers is concentrated in the southern suburbs close to the port and the industrial zone.
 At the same time the numbers of executives and intellectual professions increased by 24.5%, which is explained in part by the creation and development of the University of Le Havre.
 In 2017 the city had a lower proportion of managers and intellectual occupations than the national average (14.4% against 18.1%).
 The proportion of workers (22.5%) was higher than the national average (19.9%).
 Going from 16.7% to 21.7% of the labour force, the rate of unemployment has increased between 2007 and 2017, and it remains higher than in the rest of the country (13.9%).
 The proportion Le Havre people in short-term employment (CDD and interim work) is higher than the national average.
 Finally, the proportion of Le Havre people with a degree from higher education dramatically increased from 17.3% in 2007 to 23.2% in 2017 against 29.9% for entire France.

-Education

-Schools

-Le Havre is located in the Academy of Rouen.
-The city operates 55 kindergartens (254 classes) and 49 communal primary schools (402 classes).
-The department manages 16 colleges and the region of Normandy manages 9 schools.
-The Jules Valles college in Caucriauville is classified as a sensitive institution and eleven colleges are in a priority education zone (ZEP).
-A boarding school of excellence, the Claude Bernard college, opened in 2011.
-The first college in Le Havre dates to the 16th century, the high school François I was founded during the Second Empire and is the oldest in Le Havre.
-The philosopher Jean-Paul Sartre (1905–1980) and Raymond Aron (1905–1983) taught there.
-The writer Armand Salacrou (1899–1989) studied in this institution.